 See our full Asus ZenBook 13 UX325EA review

-The HP Envy x360 13 is the best laptop for under $1,000 and one of the best 2-in-1 laptops on the market.
+The HP Envy x360 13 is the best 2-in-1 laptop for the money.
 While it doesn't come with a stylus (neither does the Surface Pro), the Envy is a 2-in-1 so you can flip it into tent or tablet mode.
 What makes this such a fantastic value is its entirely aluminum design and Herculian AMD Ryzen processors.

 In our testing, we found that an Envy x360 13 with a Ryzen 5 4500U CPU can outperform laptops with 10th Gen Intel chips.
 This specific Envy costs just $800 and can outmuscle laptops that cost well over $1,000, including the exorbitant MacBook Pro.
 Moreover, the Envy x360 13 has a bright, vivid 13.3-inch display and a comfortable keyboard.

 There is very little we don't like about the Envy x360.
 If you can get over the lack of a Thunderbolt 3 port and IR camera, then it is the ultimate money-saving laptop.

 You'll find the latest HP Spectre x360 13 (2021) delivers faster performance and longer battery life in an even smaller chassis.
 However, its best configuration is above the $1,000 line.
 If you're willing to splurge a little more, we recommend the latest version.

 See our HP Envy x360 13 (2020) review